Sonja Henie: Competitive career

-Henie won her first major figure skating competition, the senior Norwegian championships, at the age of 10.
-She then placed eighth in a field of eight at the 1924 Winter Olympics, at the age of eleven.
+Henie placed eighth in a field of eight at the 1924 Winter Olympics, at the age of eleven.
 Henie won the first of an unprecedented ten consecutive World Figure Skating Championships in 1927 at the age of fourteen.
-The results of 1927 World Championships, where Henie won in 3–2 decision (or 7 vs. 8 ordinal points) over the defending Olympic and World Champion Herma Szabo of Austria, was controversial, as three of the five judges that gave Henie first-place ordinals were Norwegian (1 + 1 + 1 + 2 + 2 = 7 points) while Szabo received first-place ordinals from an Austrian and a German Judge (1 + 1 + 2 + 2 + 2 = 8 points).
+The results of 1927 World Championships, where Henie won in 3–2 decision (or 7 vs. 8 ordinal points) over the defending Olympic and World Champion Herma Szabo of Austria, was "controversial", as three of the five judges that gave Henie first-place ordinals were Norwegian (1 + 1 + 1 + 2 + 2 = 7 points) while Szabo received first-place ordinals from an Austrian and a German Judge (1 + 1 + 2 + 2 + 2 = 8 points).
 Henie went on to win first of her three Olympic gold medals the following year, becoming one of the youngest figure skating Olympic champions.
 She defended her Olympic titles in 1932 and in 1936, and her world titles annually until 1936.
+Henie and Gillis Grafström from Sweden are the only skaters to win three Olympic gold medals in single skating.
 She also won six consecutive European championships from 1931 to 1936.

 Henie's unprecedented three Olympic gold medals have not been matched by any ladies' single skater since, nor have her achievements as ten-time consecutive World champion.
-While Irina Slutskaya of Russia has held the record for most European titles among ladies' skaters since 2006, Henie still retains the record of most consecutive titles, sharing it with Katarina Witt of Eastern Germany/Germany (1983–1988).
+While Irina Slutskaya of Russia has held the record for most European titles among ladies' skaters since 2006, Henie still retains the record of most consecutive titles, sharing it with Katarina Witt of East Germany/Germany (1983–1988).